 We started to work in November 2019, the team name is CodingNight (each of us is working 8 hours per day as software engineers, so any free time is in the evening when we crack open few beers while coding).
 The first goal was to make a concept proof of this software, so the main functionality was the OTA update.
 To achieve this we started to write the bootloader and nrf24L01 radio library, also I had to create a working environment for AVR - we're using the Atmel Studio 7 for development and our current hardware is a ATmega16 microcontroller.

-Another important thing was to define the flash layout, so considering that our microcontroller has just 16kB of memory and the maximum BLS size is 2kB, we had to find a way to fit the radio library in this small space - it was almost impossible to have a minimal working library and also a functional bootloader in this given space.
-So the solution was to use the user space for the radio library, then we thought that we can also use the same code for user application, why to duplicate some code in flash memory when we can share this beetwen the bootloader and application?
-Yes, this will affect the robustness of the bootloader, in practice the bootloader should be a small piece of program that is well written and it doesn't require frequent updates and the most important it should't malfunction considering that it is a very basic functionality for your microcontroller.
+The first thing was to define the flash layout, so considering that our microcontroller has just 16kB of memory and the maximum BLS size is 2kB, we had to find a way to fit the radio library in this small space - it was almost impossible to have a minimal working library and also a functional bootloader in this given space.
+The solution was to use the user space for the radio library, then we thought that the same code can be used by the user application as well, why to duplicate some code in flash memory when we can share this between the bootloader and the application?
+Yes, this will affect the robustness of the bootloader, in practice the bootloader should be a small piece of program that is well written and it doesn't require frequent updates and the most important, it should't malfunction, considering that it is a very basic functionality of the microcontroller.
 In spite of this, we still considered that it worth to create this bootloader because later we can add some functionality to prevent problems (some recovery code to a stable version, etc).

-After I finished the radio library implementation - I tried to keep it as light I could - finally I was able to define the flash layout for my ATmega16, and it looks like this:
+After I finished the radio library implementation - I tried to keep it as light I could but it still resulted in almost 3.2kB of code using O1 optimization - finally I was able to define the flash layout for the ATmega16, and it looks like this:

-Currently we're using 2kB just for self programming APIs, initialization code for radio library and programming tool - bootloader hand-shacking protocol.
+Currently we're using 2kB just for self programming APIs, initialization code for radio library and flashing routine - the hand-shacking protocol between bootloader and flashing tool.
 The programming tool is a python script that just takes the application HEX file and split it down in radio packages and send it to a specific RF node.
 The programmer hardware consists of a RF node and a serial to USB device, so this allow you to run the python script from Linux / Windows.

-I allocated 4kB for radio library and I placed this in user space - the BLS section is defined by microcontroller's fuse bits, so the current configuration is using the 2kB BLS starting with 0x3800 address (byte addressable, but in fuse settings the address is word addressable so actually...Read more »
+I allocated 4kB for radio library and I placed this in user space - the BLS section is defined by microcontroller's fuse bits,...Read more »